-Just before the dawn of the dinosaurs — roughly 251 million years ago — Earth's continents abutted one another, merging to form the supercontinent Pangea.
+Just before the dawn of the dinosaurs — roughly 251 million years ago — Earth's continents abutted one another, merging to form the supercontinent Pangaea.
 That land mass, which straddled the equator like an ancient Pac-Man, eventually split into Gondwana in the south and Laurasia in the north.

 "That's the one part of the debate that there isn't much debate over," Ross Mitchell, a geologist at Curtin University in Perth, Australia, told Live Science.
-"But what 'the next Pangea' will look like … that's where opinions diverge."
+"But what 'the next Pangaea' will look like … that's where opinions diverge."

 Geologists agree that there is a well-established, fairly regular cycle of supercontinent formation.
 It's happened three times in the past.
 The first one was Nuna (also called Columbia), which existed from about 1.8 billion to 1.3 billion years ago.
 Next came Rodinia, which dominated the planet between 1.2 billion and 750 million years ago.
 So, there's no reason to think that another supercontinent won't form in the future, Mitchell said.